OSokunbi/connect4/README.md

 ## Features

 - Play against the computer.
-- Implement a basic AI using the Minimax algorithm with Alpha-Beta pruning.
+- Implements a basic AI using the Minimax algorithm with Alpha-Beta pruning that blocks opponents winning move and makes strategic moves to win the game.
-- Block the opponent's winning moves.
-- Make strategic moves to win the game.
 ## How to Play

 1. Clone the repository: